-2016 Range Rover Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2022 Land Rover Range Rover Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new Range Rover, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new Range Rover, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base Range Rover invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

 Drivers looking for an SUV that is a capable off-roader and packed with comfort might be interested in the 2021 Land Rover Range Rover.
 The new Range Rover offers a lot of versatility, as it is more than just an SUV; it can be ordered as a hybrid, diesel, or regular gas-powered vehicle.
 And that is not to mention the different trim levels: the Base, HSE, P525 HSE, Autobriography, and SVAutobiography Dynamic (the standard wheelbase) or SVAutobiography LWB (the long wheelbase).